 LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department Department of Education Program Workforce Development Service/Budget Entity Measure #62 Number/percent of workforce development programs which meet or exceed nationally recognized accrediting or certification standards for those programs that teach a subject matter for which there is a nationally recognized accrediting body Action (check one): Requesting revision to approved performance measure.
 Change in data sources or measurement methodologies.
 Requesting new measure. □ Backup for performance measure.
 Data Sources and Methodology: Data Source: No database is currently available.
 Methodology: N/A Validity: This is a valid measure of the quality of career-technical technical programs for which national accreditation or certification standards are available.
 If technical centers offer programs that meet the industry standards required by employees, students who complete those programs will be able to meet or exceed the requirements of local business and industry.
 However, some career and technical programs may not have standards established by a nationally recognized accrediting body.
+Reliability:

-Reliability: For reliability, it is necessary to update annually the information on all career and technical education programs.
+For reliability, it is necessary to update annually the information on all career and technical education programs.
 Data are not available.
 Collection of data on this measure requires collection of self-reported information on program accreditation or certifications for all career and technical programs.

-LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department of Education Workforce Development · Number/percent of students attending workforce development programs that meet or exceed nationally recognized accrediting or certification standards proved performance measure. or measurement methodologies. or. measure. logy: currently available.
-Validity: This is a valid measure of the quality of career-technical technical programs for which national accreditation or certification standards are available.
-Students enrolled in accredited or certified programs should be the most prepared for the current requirements of local business and industry.
-However, some career and technical programs may not have standards established by a nationally recognized accrediting body.
+Department Program Service/Budget Entity Measure #63 Department of Education Workforce Development Number/percent of students attending workforce development programs that meet or exceed nationally recognized accrediting or certification standards Action (check one): Data Sources and Methodo Data Source: No database is Methodology: N/A national accreditation or certicertified programs should be sure of the quality of career-technical technical programs for which fication standards are available.
+Students enrolled in accredited or the most prepared for the current requirements of local business career and technical programs may not have standards established crediting body.
+Reliability: N/A

-LRPP EXHIBI T IV: Performance Measure Validity and Reliability

-Department Department of Education

-Program Workforce Development

-Service/Budget Entity •

-Measure #64 Number/percent of students completing workforce development programs that meet or exceed nationally recognized accrediting or certification standards

-Action (check one):
+Department Program Service/Budget Entity Measure #64 Department of Education Workforce Development Number/percent of students completing workforce development programs that meet or exceed nationally recognized accrediting or certification standards Action (check one): □ Requesting revision to approved performance measure. □ Change in data sources or measurement methodologies. □ Requesting new measure. ☑ Backup for performance measure.
 Data Sources and Methodology: Data Source: No database is currently available.

-Methodology: N/A

-Validity: This is a valid measure of the quality of career-technical technical programs for which national accreditation and/or certification standards are available.
-Students enrolled in accredited or certified programs should be the most prepared for the current requirements of local business and industry.
-However, some career and technical education programs may not have standards established by a nationally recognized accrediting body.
+Methodology: N/A national accreditation and/or or certified programs should sure of the quality of career-technical technical programs for which certification standards are available.
+Students enrolled in accredited be the most prepared for the current requirements of local business a career and technical education programs may not have standards accognized accrediting body.
 Reliability: N/A